zeptofs/api-documentation/source/index.html.md

 | `transactions` | Access user's Transactions |
 | `offline_access` | Create non-expiring access tokens for user |

   <aside class="notice">Please use `offline_access` with discretion, as you'll have no direct way to invalidate the token.
-Please contact Split Payments immediately if any token may have potentially been compromised.</aside>
+Please contact Zepto immediately if any token may have potentially been compromised.</aside>

 ## Pagination